Educators, Industry, and Students Engaged in Construction Careers

 Construction Careers Exposition

 The Construction Careers Exposition provides a supportive environment for high school students to be introduced to basic craft skills and to explore opportunities in the construction industry.
-It is a one-of-a-kind event supported by industry which encompasses numerous hands-on activities and events in a safe environment.
+It is a one-of-a-kind event supported by an industry that encompasses numerous hands-on activities and events in a safe environment.
 The event shares the value of safety and the industry’s commitment to safety, builds awareness of available training, assists students in making informed career and technical education choices, and builds positive relationships with high school districts, instructors, and students while opening the doors for on-going mentoring and engagement at the high school level.

 Career Development Events